habitat-sh/habitat/www/source/blog/2017-10-24-node-scaffolding-scripts.html.md

 One of my favorite sample React apps is the [Pokedex](https://alik0211.ru/pokedex/) by Ali Gasymov.

-Let's habiterize this application and deploy it in a Docker container!
+Let's Habitize this application and deploy it in a Docker container!

 First, clone the Github repo: